MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    |Standard|**DSv3 Series**|
    |New vCPU Limit|the new limit|

    >**Note**: The use of **BS Series** Azure VMs is in this case intended to minimize the cost of running the lab environment.
-It is not meant to represent the intended usage of the **BS Series** Azure VMs in the Windows Virtual Desktop scenarios.
+It is not meant to represent the intended usage of the **BS Series** Azure VMs in the Azure Virtual Desktop scenarios.

 1. Back on the **Details** tab of the **New support request** blade, specify the following and select **Next: Review + create >**: